aleksandar-vuckovic/cl_advection/readme.md

 The order of the paramters is NOT interchangeable.
 The physical parameters have arbitrary units.
 They are as follows:
-* numX, numY, numZ: Number of cells in the given direction
-* lenX, lenY, lenZ: Length of simulation plane in the given direction The program assumes an equidistant cartesian grid, thus these parameters need to be set accordingly.

 Variable name | Description
 ---------------|-----------
-time | The simulation time
+numX, numY, numZ| Number of cells in the given direction lenX, lenY, lenZ| Length of simulation plane in the given direction time | The simulation time
 CFL  | Courant-Friedrics-Lewy-number
 writestepsFraction | Fraction of total timesteps that will be written to disk|